 Applicants should apply as normal through UCAS, ensuring that they complete the form accurately and in full.
 The application will be assessed against the standard entry requirements.

-To find out further information about our contextual offer policy please contact the Admissions team on email@example.com.
+To find out further information about our contextual offer policy or to confirm whether you are eligible for a contextual offer, please contact the Admissions team on email@example.com.